jina-ai/jina/README.md

     f.to_docker_compose_yaml()  # By default, stored at `docker-compose.yml`
     ```

-2. Now in the console do:
+2. Now in the console run:

     ```shell
     docker-compose up